G-Research/NuGetPackageChecker/CONTRIBUTING.md

 # Contributing to NuGetPackageChecker

-All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
-Please make sure to read the relevant section before making your contribution.
-It will make it a lot easier for us maintainers and smooth out the experience for all involved.
+All contributions are encouraged and valued.
+Please read the [Table of Contents](#table-of-contents) before contributing to help maintainers and improve the experience for everyone.
 The community looks forward to your contributions.

-> And if you like the project but just don't have time to contribute, that's fine.
-There are other easy ways to support the project and show your appreciation:
-> - Star the project
-> - Tweet about it
-> - Mention it in your project's README
-> - Share it with your colleagues or in local meetups

 ## Table of Contents